KishoreBharathiB/Data-Structure-and-Algorithms-Prep/README.md

 # DSA Coding Preparation

-This repository contains a collection of Java programs to aid in coding practice for STS (Software Technical Skills) preparation.
+This repository contains a collection of Java programs to aid in coding practice for Software Technical Skills preparation.
 Each program focuses on different algorithms and data structure problems.

 ## Programs Included:
 1. **Block Swap** - Implements block swapping technique